vertical divider

 |

-it was built in 1234 year, and soon took on the name of its patron, Saint Elizabeth, canonized in the year 1236.
-Beguinage has its own church, home of the head of the beguines, infirmary (sick room) with its own chapel, 18 convents, laundry (for beguines, which were washing clothes for the wealthy inhabitants of Ghent) and a large orchard.
+Beguinage was built in 1234 and soon took the name of its patron saint Elizabeth, who was canonized in 1236.
+Beguinage has its own church, a house for the superior of the beguines, an infirmary (sick room) with its own chapel, 18 convents, a laundry (for the beguines who did laundry for the wealthy inhabitants of Ghent) and a large orchard.

 |